agosh-saini/personal_scribe/README.md

 # Next Steps

-Testing using an actual call to see if it works.
+Tested with a call and it worked.
+Next steps are to get it to also transcribe from the microphone.

 ## System Audio Recording Setup (BlackHole)